2285 (JLCF) - Wellness

 - Are served in clean and pleasant settings;

-- Promote healthy food and beverage choices; and
+- Contain healthy food and beverage choices that do not

 -